 \section{How interrupts increase suffering}

 We have seen that a number of phenomena, which are often considered separate in psychology and neuroscience, share the important characteristic of being interrupts.
 Pain, emotions, and desire can all be seen in this computational framework.\footnote{ While considering pain, basic emotions, and desires in a single framework is not usual in neuroscience, in recent neuroscience literature, ideas similar to the interrupt theory use the distinction between a planning system (``Model-based reinforcement learning'') and a fast system with automated reactions (``Model-free reinforcement learning'').
-If a system has such two systems, like the brain, a crucial question is how to divide tasks between the two systems, i.e.\ which one to use to respond to any particular situation \citep{daw2005uncertainty}.
-If fast action is required, you obviously need to use the fast system, and if there is no hurry, you can spend some time in planning, but choosing which to do is a complicated problem.
-The process leading to the decision to use the fast system is then not very different from the mechanisms postulated in the interrupt theory \citep{bach2017algorithms}.
-However, the starting point of the interrupt theory is to answer the deeper question of \textit{why} it is useful to have two such systems in the first place.} But many emotions include a lot of suffering.
-If such emotions are essentially just interrupts, why would there be so much suffering involved?
+If an agent has such two systems, a crucial question is how to divide tasks between the two systems, i.e.\ which one to use to respond to any particular situation \citep{daw2005uncertainty}.
+If fast action is required, you obviously need to use the fast system, and if there is no hurry, you can spend some time in planning; choosing which system to use is a complicated problem..
+The process leading to the decision to use the fast system is then not very different from the mechanisms postulated in the interrupt theory; it has been connected to emotions by \citet{bach2017algorithms}.} But many emotions include a lot of suffering.
+If emotions were just interrupts, why would there be so much suffering involved?